XiXiangkun/Pointcloud_registration_and_surface_reconstruction/README.md

 ---
 ### Note：
-Sorry for nelgecting those issues for, like 3 years.
+Sorry for nelgecting those issues for like 3 years.
 This project is really awful and has no need for mainteinance.